 The earliest anomaly detection was done by hand.
 It's the same thing as your human employees do as they look at your analytics and your sales figures.
 As the amount of data to be interpreted grew, so too did the methods used to interpret it.
 The simplest form of computerized anomaly detection uses simple statistical methods to look for outlier data.
-The computer will calculate average values for your metrics and alert you when something goes outside of those values.
+The computer will calculate average values for your metrics and alert you when something goes outside those values.

 Our previous example of seasonal sales figures shows one area where simple statistical analysis is weak.
 What is considered to be a normal metric might change depending on the circumstances.
 In this example, it is the season, but it could be any number of complex circumstances that would result in a false positive using basic statistical methods.
-For this reason, machine learning algorithms have been developed that do a much better job of looking at your data and examining all of the variables.
-This allows them to more precisely identify when something is actually an anomaly in regards to normal operating metrics of your specific business.
+For this reason, machine learning algorithms have been developed that do a much better job of looking at your data and examining all the variables.
+This allows them to more precisely identify when something is actually an anomaly in regard to normal operating metrics of your specific business.

 Anomaly detection is not limited in its use to just sales applications.
-Any data that operates outside of its normal bounds is something that a business is likely to want to be made aware of.
+Any data that operates outside its normal bounds is something that a business is likely to want to be made aware of.
 You can probably think of a number of uses specific to the needs of your business.
-Here is a list of some of the things businesses use anomaly detection for.
+Here is a list of some things businesses use anomaly detection for.

-This list doesn't come close to covering all of the use cases for anomaly detection, but hopefully it has given you a better idea of what the technology is used for so that you can better imagine how it can be adapted to your use cases.
+This list doesn't come close to covering all the use cases for anomaly detection, but hopefully it has given you a better idea of what the technology is used for so that you can better imagine how it can be adapted to your use cases.